reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ## Setting the Global JDK

-With the 6-month version JDK cycle that is now being released, we might want to add a global (default) JDK for our computer that is sensible for example an LTS version.
+With the 6-month version JDK cycle that is now being released, we might want to add a global (default) JDK for our computer that is sensible - for example an LTS version.

-To do so run: `sdk default java <canditate>`.
+To do so run: `sdk default java <candidate>`.
 For example: `sdk default java 11.0.9.hs-adpt`.

 ```text
 Default java version set to 11.0.9.hs-adpt